 In January 2016, the FASB issued an ASU that, among other aspects of recognition, measurement, presentation and disclosure of financial instruments, primarily requires equity investments (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income.
 However, an entity may choose to measure equity investments that do not have readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
 Additionally, it changes the accounting for financial liabilities measured at fair value under the fair value option and eliminates some disclosures regarding fair value of financial assets and liabilities measured at amortized cost.
-This ASU will be effective for us on January 1, 2018, and we have not determined the effect it will have on our consolidated financial statements.
+This ASU will be effective for us on January 1, 2018.
+While we are still in process of evaluating the full impact this guidance will have on our consolidated financial statements, we do not currently expect it to have a significant impact.

 In February 2016, the FASB issued an ASU that will require recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 This ASU affects accounting and disclosure more dramatically for lessees as accounting for lessors is mainly unchanged.
-This ASU will be effective for us on January 1, 2019, with early adoption permitted, and we have not determined the effect it will have on our consolidated financial statements.
+This ASU will be effective for us on January 1, 2019, with early adoption permitted.
+We are in process of evaluating the impact this guidance may have on our consolidated financial statements.

 In June 2016, the FASB issued an ASU that significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model that requires these assets be presented at the net amount expected to be collected.
 In addition, credit losses on available for sale debt securities should be recorded through an allowance account.
-This ASU will be effective for us on January 1, 2020, with early adoption permitted, and we have not yet determined the impact this updated guidance will have on our consolidated financial statements.
+This ASU will be effective for us on January 1, 2020, with early adoption permitted.
+While we are still in process of evaluating the full impact this guidance will have on our consolidated financial statements, we believe the new impairment model will lead to earlier recognition of credit losses for our commercial mortgage loans.

 In August 2016, the FASB issued an ASU that clarifies how certain cash receipts and cash payments are to be presented and classified in the statement of cash flows.
-This ASU will be effective for us on January 1, 2018, with early adoption permitted, and we have not yet determined the impact this updated guidance will have on our consolidated financial statements.
+This ASU will be effective for us on January 1, 2018, with early adoption permitted.
+While we are still in process of evaluating the full impact this guidance will have on our consolidated financial statements, we do not currently expect it to have a significant impact.

 In March 2017, the FASB issued an ASU that applies to certain callable debt securities where the amortized cost basis is at a premium to the price repayable by the issuer at the earliest call date.
 Under this guidance, the premium will be amortized to the first call date.
-This ASU will be effective for us on January 1, 2019, with early adoption permitted, and we have not yet determined the impact this updated guidance will have on our consolidated financial statements.
+This ASU will be effective for us on January 1, 2019, with early adoption permitted.
+We are in process of evaluating the impact this guidance may have on our consolidated financial statements.